mozilla/coverage-crawler/README.md

 A crawler to find websites that exercise code in Firefox that is not covered by unit tests

+## Software requirements

+- You should have Python version>=3.5 and pip for Python version >=3.5 installed on your computer to run the program.

 ## Usage as a script

 - Install requirements with `pip install -r requirements.txt`;